titan3755/passwordmanager/README.md

-# passwordmanager
+# Password Manager and Storage app
-Simple Django password manager
+Simple Django password manager and passwords or usernames storage app